-This course offers the best possible investment you can make in your yoga training.The course is comprised of 10 units of competency that are transferable within the VETAB education system.
-These are;
+This course offers the best possible investment you can make in your yoga training.The course is comprised of 10 units of competency that are transferable within the ASQA education system.
+These are:

 In addition to this, the course still holds the internationally recognised Yoga Alliance 500 hour Accreditation and eligibility for the Yoga Teachers Association of Australia (350 hours).
 To offer this high standard of teacher training Byron Yoga Centre is now a RTO (Registered Training Organisation) in Australia which is similar to a TAFE, and all our trainers are nationally recognised training and assessment trained trainers.

 The course is a Centrelink approved short course.
-You may apply to Centrelink for Ausstudy, the Education Supplement or the Education Entry Payment.
+You may apply to Centrelink for Austudy, the Education Supplement or the Education Entry Payment.
 Our institution code for Centrelink is 2P978.